awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy-container-insights-ECS-instancelevel.md

     --assume-role-policy-document "{\"Version\": \"2012-10-17\",\"Statement\": [{\"Sid\": \"\",\"Effect\": \"Allow\",\"Principal\": {\"Service\": \"ecs-tasks.amazonaws.com\"},\"Action\": \"sts:AssumeRole\"}]}"
 ```

 After you enter the previous command, note the value of Arn from the command output as "ExecutionRoleArn"\.
-You'll need to use it later when you craete the task definition\.
+You'll need to use it later when you create the task definition\.
 Then enter the following commands to attach the necessary policies\.

 ```
 aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy \